elastos/Elastos/Carrier/README.md

 With CMake, Elastos Carrier can be cross-compiled to run only on Windows as target platform, while compilation is carried out on a Windows host.
 Both 32-bit and 64-bit target versions are supported.

+#### 2. Set up Environment

+**Prerequisites**:
-**Prerequisite**: Visual Studio IDE is required.
+- Visual Studio IDE is required.
 The Community version can be downloaded at https://visualstudio.microsoft.com/downloads/ for free.
+- Download and install "Visual Studio Command Prompt (devCmd)" from https://marketplace.visualstudio.com/items?itemName=ShemeerNS.VisualStudioCommandPromptdevCmd .
+- Install 'Desktop development with C++' Workload

+Start the program 'Visual Studio Installer'.
+***
+Alternative:
+Start Visual Studio IDE.
+In the menu, go to "Tools >> Get Tools and Features", it will open the Visual Studio Installer.
+***

+Make sure 'Desktop development with C++' Workload is installed.

+On the right side, make sure in the 'Installation details' all of the following are installed:
+"Windows 8.1 SDK and UCRT SDK" <- might have to be selected additionally "Windows 10 SDK (10.0.17134.0)" <- might have to be selected additionally "VC++ 2017 version 15.9 ... tools"
+"C++ Profiling tools"
+"Visual C++ tools for CMake"
+"Visual C++ ATL for x86 and x64"
+Additional tools are optional, some additional ones are installed by default with the Workload.

+After modifications, restarting of Visual Studio might be required.

 To build for a 32-bit target , select `x86 Native Tools Command Console` to run building commands, otherwise, select `x64 Native Tools Command Console` for a 64-bit target.